JimSeker/saveData/README.md

 ===========
 `eclipse/` has the example in the eclipse format (no longer updated).  otherwise all examples are using Android Studio.

 `legacy/` these are examples that are no longer updated.
-May still be useful, since they deal with android 2.3.3

 ---